 blues & rock band.

-UPDATED!
 MANZANITA CONSORT: The members of Manzanita Consort began playing together several years ago as accompanists for Trinity Countyís Early Music Singers.
-The Consort formed in early 2011 and presently consist of Rolayne Bashaw on cello, Vicki Riley on keyboards, and Susan Alexander and Suzan Neil on recorders.
+The Consort formed in early 2011 and consisted of Rolayne Bashaw on cello, Vicki Riley on keyboards, and Susan Alexander and Suzan Neil on recorders.
 Due to the passing (Dec 2013) of Vicki Riley, this group may be in limbo?

 MOJO: Upbeat blues" band featuring John and